Olivia Punnett

 About

-Her artistic practice includes printmaking, installation, and projection, and her works are held in the British Library, The Tetley, The Ruskin Archive, and the Tate Library and Archive.
+Her curatorial practice brings artists, publics, and places into dialogue.
+Past collaborations include projects with Dorothy Cross, Feral Practice, Susan Hiller, and Tai Shani, delivered through numerous Arts Council-supported exhibitions and events.
+Her works are held in the British Library, The Tetley, The Ruskin Archive, and the Tate Library and Archive.

-With specific attention to rurality and intersectional environmentalism, she is a co-founder of Haarlem Artspace, a rural contemporary studio and gallery in Derbyshire, and holds an Arts and Humanities Research Council Award, the SIA Gallery Award and the Jonathan Ruffer Curatorial Award.
+A consistent thread in her work is intersectional environmentalism.
+She co-founded Haarlem Artspace, a rural contemporary studio and gallery in Derbyshire, and has received the Arts and Humanities Research Council Award, the SIA Gallery Award, and the Jonathan Ruffer Curatorial Award.

 "Livvy tackles some quite emotionally affecting subjects with a subtlety that is quite moving.
 There is an evocative atmosphere to the best work that is almost poetic in its visual lyricism.
 Most particularly Livvy has managed to avoid expressive cliché’s and arrive at images that are intriguingly suggestive and at times enigmatic."